Very briefly, there are 5 major components to a dry cleaner’s service: cleaning, finishing (aka pressing), inspecting, repairing and packaging.

 Any uniform rental operation specializing in auto repair shops would definitely want to clean in perc.

 In recent years, perc has been attacked by governmental agencies, scientific bodies and environmentalists as a potential human carcinogen as well as a ground water and air pollutant.
-Perc has been scheduled for phase out in California by the year 2023.
+Perc is scheduled to be phased out in California in 2023.

 By contrast, advocates for perc have argued that perc, used in accordance with existing environmental laws and regulations, is perfectly safe.